 No. There is no published score requirement from any major agency.

 What agencies do have is a practical screening threshold — a minimum performance quality below which a tape will not advance in evaluation.
-Getting to Level 7 on our scale means you're above that threshold for most global casting programs currently open.
+That threshold changes by age.
+A young trainee with Level 5–6 foundation may be worth developing; an older applicant is usually expected to show more complete Level 6–8 readiness.

 Why most people test lower than they expect